 Pain and suffering damages are unique in that they are not associated with some easily calculable, tangible concept like the amount of money you owe in medical bills or loss of future earnings based on current salary projections.
 Instead, they are noneconomic damages that must be calculated on an individual, context-based level for each plaintiff.
 Even if two people are injured in the same way, one may be entitled to more pain and suffering damages than the other based on their background and other context factors.

 Pain and suffering damages can include mental health and well-being, past and future pain and anguish, humiliation or embarrassment associated with disfigurement such as scars, inconvenience, loss of consortium, physical impairment, and many other things.
-An experienced personal injury lawyer like those at the Law Offices of Randolph Rice will work to advocate for the largest possible amount.
-If the case goes to trial, we will make sure that each of these items is listed on the verdict sheet so that the jurors will be primed to think about them when calculating damages.
-It is also worth noting that there is a cap on pain and suffering damages in Maryland: $875,000 for non-death cases, and $1,312,500 for wrongful death cases.
+An experienced personal injury lawyer like those at Rice, Murtha & Psoras will work to advocate for the largest possible amount.
+If the case goes to trial, we will make sure that each of these items is listed on the verdict sheet so that the jurors will be primed to think about them when calculating damages. it is also worth noting that there is a cap on pain and suffering damages in Maryland: $875,000 for non-death cases, and $1,312,500 for wrongful death cases.

 Call Our Skilled Maryland Personal Injury Lawyers Today

 Every personal injury case must start with proving negligence.
-This includes showing that there are damages that resulted from the alleged negligent conduct.
-The amount of damages can vary wildly depending on how serious your injuries are, as well as how much the jury chooses to award in damages for less tangible injuries such as pain and suffering.
-At the Law Offices of Randolph Rice, our skilled personal injury lawyers know how to make the case for you to receive the highest possible amount of damages.
+This includes showing that there are damages that resulted from the alleged negligent conduct. the amount of damages can vary wildly depending on how serious your injuries are, as well as how much the jury chooses to award in damages for less tangible injuries such as pain and suffering.
+At Rice, Murtha & Psoras, our skilled Middle river personal injury lawyers know how to make the case for you to receive the highest possible amount of damages.
 We will demonstrate that this incident has caused you much mental anguish beyond the physical and economic damage.
 For a free consultation, call our office today at (410) 694-7291.